kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 ### Secrets ###

 Let's use [pixabay](https://pixabay.com/) to display images on a simple web app.
-We will need to utilize authentication with api key.
+We will need to utilize authentication with an API key.
-The api docs are good, we just need to log in to get ourselves a key here https://pixabay.com/api/docs/.
+The API docs are good, we just need to log in to get ourselves a key here https://pixabay.com/api/docs/.

 Here's the app available.
-The application requires a API_KEY environment variable.
+The application requires an API_KEY environment variable.

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app4/manifests/deployment.yaml \